Shared universe: Universes in television

+Death in Paradise, Beyond Paradise, and Return to Paradise are television series that collectively form a shared narrative continuity often referred to as the "Paraverse".
+Originating with Death in Paradise, the franchise expanded through Beyond Paradise, which follows former Saint Marie detective Humphrey Goodman after his departure to England, and Return to Paradise, which introduced Australian detective Mackenzie Clarke while featuring Jack Mooney, another former Saint Marie detective, in a key linking role.
+The three series are connected through recurring characters, shared institutions such as the Metropolitan Police, and direct crossover events, including Goodman's return to Saint Marie in Beyond Paradise.
+These elements establish a unified fictional universe spanning multiple countries and narrative tones, with each series contributing to an interconnected detective franchise built on character migration, continuity of police hierarchies, and explicit references to events across the shows.

 The Marvel Cinematic Universe (MCU) has had expanded into multiple interconnected television universes through shows produced by Marvel Television, such as Marvel's ABC television series, Marvel's Netflix television series, Marvel's young adult television series, and the planned Adventure into Fear franchise.
 After Marvel Television was folded into Marvel Studios in December 2019, streaming television shows set in the MCU were developed for Disney+, beginning with WandaVision (2021).

 The concept of "universes" has also occasionally been discussed in the context of reality television franchises (which, though documenting real-life individuals and situations, typically involve a significant amount of producer guidance).
 TLC reality series 90 Day Fiancé has had a large number of spinoffs, which have aired both on TLC and on sibling streaming service Discovery+; these have occasionally been referred to, by both parent company Warner Bros.
 Discovery (WBD) and others, as a "universe".
 In a 2022 investor presentation, WBD executives referenced the "90 Day Fiancé Universe" as being a core franchise for the company, on par with Game of Thrones and the DC Comics superheroes.